Slow-loading web pages and dead links annoy site visitors and can harm your Google rankings. You need the best free

 All the basic information you need is above the fold, but you can scroll down for more details.

 As an on-page checker for SEO and performance, this free app is a huge help.

-I still use Broken Link Checker once a month or so even though I have Semrush.
+I use it once a month or so, even though I have other premium SEO tools.

 All you need to do is copy your blog or site address into the box, pass the security code check, and click “Find Broken Links.”